Aluerie/AluBot/docs/Glossary.md

 * **canvas**

     Similarly to IRL canvas - it's just a drawing board for us (the artist :o).
-We draw on this canvas.
+Practically, it's the most background layer, on which we draw/paste all the other images, text, geometry, etc. Pretty much like `Canvas` from `tkinter`.